-The establishment of targets and baseline information must be submitted to USDA within six months of the project award.
-Projects are required to report progress and achievements in meeting the targets established for each of the standard and custom indicators in the semi-annual performance reports.
+Projects should submit a baseline evaluation within six (6) months of award signing, for USDA review and approval.
+Final versions of USDA baseline evaluation reports will be made public.
+After the baseline evaluation is approved, projects are required to report progress and achievements in meeting the targets established for each of the standard and custom indicators in the semi- annual performance reports.
 Such information will help project management, FAD staff, and key stakeholders determine whether the project is on track to achieve its intended results.
 Discussion of the performance indicators must include a narrative description, as outlined in the PMP, of how the project used the information for project management.
+Target modifications can be requested after baseline information is submitted and updated in a baseline amendment.